annajessing/annajessing.github.io/README.md

     - *Mac: use Homebrew in terminal `brew install python3` OR download from https://www.python.org/downloads/*
 3. Clone the repository or download Enhanced Artifact.zip from this repository and unzip the contents
 4. Open the Enhanced Artifact folder in your IDE.
 You should see two .py files and a requirements.txt file.
-5. Create a virtual environment using `python -m venv myenvironment`
+5. Create a virtual environment using `python -m venv myenv`
     - If using Visual Studio Code, you can follow [these steps](https://code.visualstudio.com/docs/python/python-tutorial#_create-a-virtual-environment).
-6. Inside the terminal, enter your virtual environment by running the command `myenvironment/Scripts/activate`
+6. Inside the terminal, enter your virtual environment by running the command `myenv/Scripts/activate`
 7. 'cd' to the directory containing the requirements.txt file
 8. Run this command: `pip install -r requirements.txt`
 9. The virtual environment will now be able to use the modules in requirements.txt